 I cannot help think that, despite all his acclaim, and fame, and great physique for a man in his forties (by the way, Happy 44th today!), at heart Daniel Craig is a most unhappy man.
-This idea comes not just from his public appearances (always scowling, who always looks miserable whenever he is being asked questions or to be photographed) but in his choice of roles.
-In Cowboys & Aliens, I don't remember him cracking a smile.
-In both outings as James Bond (Casino Royale and Quantum of Solace--which I always felt described how he feels about his life), there is no joie de vivre to his 007.
-Even when he's in bed with a beautiful woman, he looks morose.
-Has this man EVER done a comedy, a straight-out comedy where he is able to at the very least spoof himself?
-For Heaven's sake, even Garbo Laughs! in Ninotchka, sending up her own aloof persona.
-Can't you do as well as the Great Garbo?
+This idea comes not just from his public appearances (always scowling, always looking miserable whenever he is asked questions or being photographed) but in his choice of roles.

 I say all this because Dream House is another example of Craig's obstinacy in being so glum on screen.
-Granted, there were a few moments where his character actually appeared happy and a good father.
+Granted, there were a few moments where his character actually appeared happy.
 It isn't long, however, before he resorts to form, and he is his usually Daniel Crabby self.
 Dream House is going for something, but it doesn't know exactly what.

 Will Atenton (pronounced AYE-ten-ten, and this pronunciation is important), has left his career as an editor to work on his novel.
-He moves from New York City to the suburbs, joined by his wife Libby (the future Mrs. Craig, Rachel Weisz) and their two daughters.
+He moves from New York City to the suburbs, joined by his wife Libby (Rachel Weisz) and their two daughters.
 It isn't long before they learn a shocking story about their fixer-upper: there was a grisly murder there.
-The father, one Peter Ward, had murdered his wife and two daughters (again, all this important) in this house.
+The father, one Peter Ward, had murdered his wife and two daughters in this house.
 Trying to get at the bottom of this, Will begins his own investigation.
 He suspects their new neighbor, Ann Patterson (Naomi Watts) knows more than she lets on, but she's got her own problems, primarily from her ex-husband Jack (Martin Csokas).

 It isn't long before we learn a "shocking secret".